AVNV2201/eSchool_APIs/README.md

 GET | /api/question/id | GET A QUESTION OF A QUIZ
 PUT | /api/question/id | MODIFY QUESTION
 DELETE | /api/question/id | DELETE A QUESTION
+GET | /api/answer?quizId= | GET ALL RESPONSES OF A QUIZ GET | /api/answer?quizId=id&studentId=id | GET ALL RESPONSES OF A STUDENT OF A QUIZ POST | /api/answer | SUBMIT A RESPONSE
+GET | /api/answer/id | GET A SPECIFIC RESPONSE BY ITS ID PUT | /api/answer/id | MODIFY A RESPONSE ( SHOULD NOT ALLOWED TO TAMPER THE RESPONSE SO AVOID USING THIS API ) DELETE | /api/answer/id | DELETE A REPONSE
+DELETE | /api/answer?quizId= | DELETE ALL RESPONSES OF A QUIZ DELETE | /api/answer?studentId= | DELETE ALL RESPONSES OF STUDENT
+DELETE | /api/answer?quizId=id&studentId=id | DELETE A RESPONSE OF A STUDENT OF A QUIZ